top of page

 8. Decide if You Want to Expand Your Garden

 Fall is also a perfect time to prepare new garden beds.
 The easiest way to do this is to lay a layer of cardboard on top of the area you wish to make your new garden.
-Wet down the cardboard and then cover with a 4 to 6 inch layer of compost or mulch.
+Wet down the cardboard and then cover with a 4 to 6-inch layer of compost or mulch.
 A mixture of grass clippings and leaves can be used as your mulch layer.
 By doing this in the fall there will be no need to dig up the grass, the cardboard and mulch will be enough to kill it and turn the soil into workable garden soil.
-If you are wanting raised beds, use this method on the bottom of planter.
+If you want raised beds, use this method on the bottom of the planter.

 9. Plan Next Year's Garden